barneyb/johann/documentation/docs/language/conventions.md

 1. The iterable "thing" should have a zero-arg 'method' named `iter` which returns a pointer to a newly-allocated struct type (the iterator).
 1. The iterator must have a zero-arg 'method' named `next` which returns a pointer to the next element being iterator over, or `null` if the iterator is exhausted.
-1. The iterator should have no owned state, so it can be `free`-ed directly (no custom drop behavior).
+1. The iterator should have a zero-arg 'method' named `iter` which returns itself.

 For now, the bookkeeping required to use an iterator is the programmer's responsibility.
 For example (`Iter_next` is the `next` method of `ArrayList`'s iterator):